Role of surfactant-induced Marangoni stresses in retracting liquid sheets: Problem formulation and numerical method

-The computational domain corresponds to $6.75 \lambda \times ~ \lambda \times ~ \lambda $ (i.e., $304.29 h_0 \times 45.08h_0 \times 45.08h_0 $) where the $x$-coordinate is aligned to the length of the sheet.
+The computational domain corresponds to $6.75 \lambda_{max} \times ~ \lambda_{max} \times ~ \lambda_{max} $ (i.e., $304.29 h_0 \times 45.08h_0 \times 45.08h_0 $) where the $x$-coordinate is aligned to the length of the sheet.
+The domain is sufficiently large in the streamwise direction to avoid the effect of artificial reflections from the boundary of this direction.
 The simulations are initialised with fluids at rest in the absence of gravity.
 The periodic boundary condition is imposed at all the variables in the (spanwise) $z$-direction of the domain.
 A no-penetration boundary condition is prescribed for the bottom and top domain.
 The domain is discretised with a regular cubic mesh of size $\Delta \textbf{x}= h_0/6$, ensuring that our numerical predictions are mesh independent; our results do not vary with decreasing grid size.
 Note that similar mesh sizes have been used in previously studies, \citet{agbaglah_2021} and \citet{Gordillo_2011}, for three- and two-dimensional simulations of surfactant-free retracting liquid sheets.
 Additionally, liquid volume and surfactant mass conservation are satisfied with errors under $0.001\%$.
 Extensive mesh studies for surface-tension-driven phenomena with the same numerical methodology have been presented in \citet{Constante-Amores_prf_2020,constanteamores2020bb,constante_coales} At the early stages of the simulation, capillary action drives the formation of a smooth cylindrical rim at the free end of the liquid sheet.
 After a short transient stage, the dynamics reach the Taylor–Culick regime, characterised by a constant retracting velocity.
 Figure \ref{configuration}b contrasts our numerical results against the expected Taylor-Culick retraction velocity for $Oh=0.1$, $\epsilon=0$ and $e=2$.
 As seen, the constant retracting velocity is $\sim8\%$ smaller than the predicted Taylor-Culick velocity.
 This difference is consistent with observation by \citet{agbaglah_2021} and \citet{Song_1999} and are explained by the large density and viscosity ratios.
 The retracting dynamics of a liquid thread and non-linear dynamics before pinch-off have been validated previously by \citet{Constante-Amores_prf_2020}.
 We refer to \citet{Shin_jcp_2018} for the accuracy of the surfactant equations.